 But with just one or two weeks to go before CNY hits and the possibility of a year of bad luck awaiting if you wear don’t wear new clothes to ring in the new year, you’re likely to buy red outfits that make you look more like a tomato than a rose.

 Seriously guys, there’s nothing wrong with eating bak kwa or wearing red, if that’s your colour.
-But waiting until a few days before Chinese New Year to do all of the above is a surefire way to pay more for something that would cost you less other times of year.
+But waiting until a few days before CNY to do all of the above is a surefire way to pay more for something that would cost you less other times of year.

 In case you’re wondering, I’m just going to be waiting in a bomb shelter till CNY is over.